This morning, I was thinking about when I was a kid, about the farm

 When my father would take me to Bill and Goldie’s I knew that I had to

 at least feign an interest in whatever the men were doing, otherwise I

 might wind up spending time with Goldie.

-the other neighborhood cartoon characters, Goldie made it clear that she
+other neighborhood cartoon characters, Goldie made it clear that she

 was very real due to her tendency to hug small children to her

-This in itself was a traumatic experience as Goldie’s bosom was vast and
+This in itself was a traumatic experience as Goldie’s bosom was vast

-long as she wanted to express her pleasure with me.
+there for as long as she wanted to express her pleasure with me.
 It

 was her way of congratulating me for being six.

 of the women in my immediate family smelled faintly of soap and

 flowers and cookies, whereas Goldie’s being was saturated with

-Goldie also wore the same thing every day: a dress made from feed sacks.
+Goldie also wore the same thing every day: a dress made from feed

-had learned that they could improve sales by
+(The feed companies had learned that they could improve sales by

 well as the